 - Emotional abuse

-- Neglect is the failure to provide for a child’s basic needs such as food, clothing, shelter, love and affection or much-needed medical care when the parent or caregiver is able to do so.
+- Neglect is the failure to provide for a child’s basic needs, such as food, clothing, shelter, love and affection or much-needed medical care when the parent or caregiver can do so.

 Signs of child neglect: